 Basically it works because the weight of the fluid flowing out reduces the pressure inside the tube so that the fluid is pushed into the channel by its own weight (Honestly this is not the entire truth, because a siphon also works in a vacuum, but enough to understand the effect.
-If you would like a more in-depth scientific explanation how siphons work, follow this link
+If you would like a more in-depth scientific explanation how siphons work, follow this link).

-.
+If you are interested in finding out more about the cup take a look at the wikipedia article and here are some great photos of someone making it out of clay.
 By the way this is the first thing I will make should I be able to afford a 3D printer, since I would love to see a version with the siphon hidden in the handle or the side of the cup.